 For nearly a century, menstruation education has been co-opted by companies selling disposable menstrual products.
 These are the same companies that reinforce menstruation taboos, by associating periods with shame and secrecy, in order to sell more products.
 This situation has to stop.

-With Sex and Relationships Education (SRE) about to become a compulsory part of the National Curriculum, now is the time to ensure that menstruation education is of high quality, and for the benefit of children, rather than big brands.
+With Sex and Relationships Education (SRE) about to become statutory, now is the time to ensure that menstruation education is of high quality, and for the benefit of children, rather than big brands.

 We want parents, teachers, schools, and the government to reclaim control over this critical aspect of a child's physical and emotional development, by committing to make sure that menstruation education becomes ad-free.

 Brands Off! is #periodpositive’s latest campaign in response to menstrual product manufacturers co-opting menstruation education to sell more products.
 Recently, this practice has become even more concerning, as brands hide behind third party companies to promote their products under the guise of menstrual activism.

 Companies send unsolicited ‘free’ samples to schools, create lesson plans that promote sales and imply that their activities fall under corporate social responsibility, rather than marketing.

 What’s more, these resources don’t mention cheaper, and more environmentally responsible, reusable menstrual products, such as cloth pads or menstrual cups.
 Lessons often exclude boys, and some of the language and imagery used encourages girls to keep periods a secret, reinforcing outdated and unhelpful taboos that can have implications for an individual’s health and well-being.
 Non-binary and trans menstruators are not mentioned, and pupils with other individual needs are not supported with differentiated resources.